-In connection with the pricing of the 2026 Convertible Notes and the 2028 Convertible Notes, we entered into privately negotiated Capped Calls with certain financial institutions (the "option counterparties").
+In connection with the pricing of the Company's 0.25% Convertible Notes due March 1, 2026 (the "2026 Convertible Notes") and 0.50% Convertible Notes due April 1, 2028 (the "2028 Convertible Notes" and, together with the 2026 Convertible Notes, the "Convertible Notes"), we entered into privately negotiated capped call transactions (the "2026 Capped Calls" and the "2028 Capped Calls," respectively and, collectively, the "Capped Calls") with certain financial institutions (the "option counterparties").
 The Capped Calls are expected generally to reduce the potential dilution upon any conversion of the Convertible Notes and/or offset any cash payments we are required to make in excess of the principal amount of converted Convertible Notes, as the case may be, with such reduction and/or offset subject to a cap.